Explain the role and capabilities within Contact Builder.

 Events can be created, edited, and deleted to segment Contacts based on behavior.
 They monitor actions performed by Contacts or changes occurred in Contact records, and trigger marketing automations, such start a journey in Journey Builder.

 Relationships between Data Extensions and Contact can be created, edited, and deleted.
 For each relationship, the cardinality needs to be specified.
-The cardinality defines how many sources records can related to how many destination records.
+The cardinality defines how many sources records can be related to how many destination records.

 The All Contacts tool in Contact Builder can be used to manage Contact data stored in Marketing Cloud across channels.